splunk/eventgen/docs/PLUGINS.md

 ## Anatomy of a Plugin

-Plugins inherit from a OutputPlugin class and are placed in their appropriate directory, either in Eventgen app itself or inside another Splunk App's ``lib/plugins/<type>`` directory.
+Plugins inherit from a base plugin class and are placed in their appropriate directory, either in Eventgen app itself or inside another Splunk App's ``lib/plugins/<type>`` directory.
 Let's take a look at the simplest plugin available to us, the Devnull output plugin:

 ```python
 from __future__ import division